 The coaches (in consultation with the athletic director) of the respective sports will determine minimum and maximum team membership limits, taking into consideration the criteria listed above.
-In cases when the "Squad Reduction Policy" is used, the coach will keep the athletic director informed concerning the method and time of "cuts."
+In cases when the "Roster Reduction Policy" is used, the coach will keep the Athletic Director informed concerning the method and timing of "cuts."